 She could have been a bad leader by playing the “super-hero” card and concentrating her FULL efforts on the villain or blaming others such as the police or intelligence services for months on end.

-The study by UCF discovered that people who trusted their sound-judgements, strict morals and sincere uprightness to challenge bad leadership customs felt inspired to prevent them from happening again in the future.
+The aforementioned study by UCF discovered that people who trusted their sound-judgements, strict morals and sincere uprightness to challenge evil leadership customs felt inspired to prevent them from happening again.

-Despite the fact that bad leadership is not expected to disappear anytime soon, people who set good examples or learn and work towards solving complex issues through active training and constructive prevention lead the way in effective leadership.
+Although lousy leadership is not expected to disappear anytime soon, people who set good examples or work towards solving complex issues lead the way in effective leadership.
 And this is the most efficient when applied from the top-down.

 Or as Friedrich Nietzsche put it; “That which does not kill us makes us stronger.”